moechofe/lowresrmx/asset.dev/manual.md

     window 4,8,shown.w\8-8,20,0
     print "Oh my god!
 There's a tremendous amount of work to do.
 Can I do a little bit of it today."

-> By default, the window is sets inside the safe area delimited by the safe functions.
-TODO: link
+By default, the window is sets inside the safe area delimited by the safe functions.

 #### `CLW`